sloonz/rewritefs/README.md

 A regular expression can be written in more than one line, in particular in conjunction with the **x** flag.

+The **g** flag indicates that the substition is global, and not limited to the first match.
+Consider this simple rule:

+    /:/ -

+Applied to `A:B:C`, the rewritten path will be `A-B:C`.
+With the **g** flag, the rewritten path will be `A-B-C`.

 ### Comment